sunjoong85/sunjoong85.github.io/README.md

 Sunjoong Kevin Kim Blog

 ## PWA Introduction
-1. Reliable -
+1. Reliable - Work on any network conditions.
-2. Fast
+2. Fast - Load instantly
-3. Engaging
+3. Engaging - Much more feel like a native